Soccer Breathwork Program

 INJURY RISK

-According to recent FIFA research ACL injuries occur 80% in non-contact situations like landing or cutting.
 Poor core stability increased ACL injury risk by up to 3.5×.
 (Zazulak et al., 2007 (Am J Sports Med)

 Diaphragm strength training helps stablize the core and reduces side stitches significantly.